 The school creates the first electronic classroom (ECR) in 1985 with the Master of Science in Computer-Based Learning online program.
 This program had eight common core courses and seven specializations of study, including training and learning (MSTL), information resource management (MIRM), and information systems (MIS).

 In 1989 the Center for Computer-Based Learning (CBL) and Center for Computer Science (CCS) merge to form The Center for Computer and Information Sciences (CCIS).
 The new school now supported areas of specializations in computer science, computer information systems, information systems, information science, and computing technology in education.
 Dr. Edward Lieblein, dean of the school from 1993 - 2009.

 The College of Engineering and Computing (CEC) was created in 2015 to prepare students to meet the technological challenges of today.
 Drawing on 40 years of institutional experience in computing education and research, and 30 years of experience in innovative program delivery, CEC offers focused and flexible programs aligned to industry’s most sought-after fields to help students reach their full potential.
 CEC has a distinguished faculty, evolving curricula, and an alumni network that integrates 40 years of graduates from computing disciplines at NSU.
 CEC has flexible online and campus-based formats for its four bachelor’s, four masters and three Ph.D. programs.

 The four undergraduate programs offered by the College of Engineering and Computing span the breadth of jobs in the computing hardware, software, and information disciplines.

 Each degree is a Bachelor of Science (B.S.) that prepares students equally well for the workplace as for graduate study.
 The graduate programs at the college are excellent opportunities for students to do research and acquire advanced knowledge in the discipline.

-The four undergraduate programs are:
+The three undergraduate programs are: